About HCC (hepatocellular carcinoma)

 About surveillance (liver monitoring)

-Surveillance can help to diagnose HCC early, before symptoms develop.
+Surveillance can help us diagnose HCC early, before symptoms develop.
 This makes treatment easier and more successful for people who need it.

 We will not give you HCC surveillance unless you choose to have it.